Mona Baker

-Mona Baker (born September 29, 1953) is a professor of translation studies and Director of the Centre for Translation and Intercultural Studies at the University of Manchester in England.
+Mona Baker (Born Mona Hatim; Arabic: منى حاتم; born September 29, 1953) is a professor of translation studies and Director of the Centre for Translation and Intercultural Studies at the University of Manchester in England.

 Career

 Baker studied at the American University in Cairo, where she gained a BA in English and Comparative Literature.
 Afterwards she studied applied linguistics at the University of Birmingham, obtaining an MA.
 In 1995 she moved to the University of Manchester Institute of Science and Technology where she became a professor in 1997.
 She currently holds the Chair in Translation Studies.

 She is the founder of St. Jerome Publishing where she was editorial director until 2014 when Routledge bought the St. Jerome catalogue.
 She also founded the international journal The Translator.